roytang/blog/collections/sketchbook/sketches/2016/08/BIylj4SBiBZ/index.md

 - sketchdaily
 - aquaman
 - '2016'
+title: '"Arthur, if you want to be taken seriously you need a better mount" '
 ---

 "Arthur, if you want to be taken seriously you need a better mount" #sketchdaily #aquaman